eminzerman/dviplusimage/README.md

 ### Licence

-This software is provided under GNU GPL licence.
+This software is provided under GNU General Public Licence.

 If you use this software for research purposes, please kindly cite our papers below:
 * E. Zerman, G. Valenzise, F. De Simone, F. Banterle, and F. Dufaux. **_"Effects of Display Rendering on HDR Image Quality Assessment."_** SPIE Optical Engineering+ Applications, Applications of Digital Image Processing XXXVIII, San Diego, CA, USA, August 2015.